rdiaz02/OncoSimul/README.md

 ## Installing the frequency-dependent fitness branch

+The code is, or should soon be, available from BioConductor, in the development version.
+So the above instructions (`BiocManager::install("OncoSimulR", version = "devel")`) are likely to work.
+If not, read on.

 ### If you use Linux and other Unixes (Macs)

 You should install from github as follows: <!-- (and this might be newer